 The previously mentioned tools all serve just a couple of business needs.

 You can use Skype to facilitate communication, but it won’t help you track time-sheets or keep a database of client needs.
-If you’re looking for a complete option to there are a few options to keep your teamwork and company running smoothly.
+If you’re looking for a complete solution, Basecamp has a few options to keep your teamwork and company running smoothly.

-A popular choice is Basecamp.
-It allows you to do a lot of different things, but the focus is on making communication between teams—and clients—straightforward and streamlined.
+Basecamp allows you to do many different things, but the focus is on making communication between teams—and clients—straightforward and streamlined.

 Of course, if you're looking for tools to help teamwork cohesion, you could always go with the app called Teamwork Projects.